|Above: Seaman Gunner Henry Stephen Walker, Royal Navy and Private Frederick Thomas Walker 7th Hussars. In this photograph the

-photographer has caefully retouched both men's hair to make it stand out a bit more.
+photographer has carefully retouched both men's hair to make it stand out a bit more.
 Both men are identified on the photograph's

 reverse side in an ink inscription.